Featured Investigation: May 2018

 To show that your broker acted negligently, you must provide evidence establishing that the broker failed to act as a reasonable and prudent broker would have acted when facing a similar situation.
 This includes any instances in which the broker’s conduct was intentional and meant to deceive the investor.
 When it comes to damages, you can seek the difference between the value of your accounts after the negligent or intentional conduct and the estimated value of your accounts had the broker acted appropriately.
 If there is evidence to show that the broker acted intentionally or with malice, you can possibly seek punitive damages as well.
 This is a category of damages intended to punish defendants for their egregious conduct while discouraging others from engaging in similar acts.Speak with a Dedicated Los Angeles Lawyer Today

 At the Law Offices of Steve A. Buchwalter, we know how daunting it can seem to navigate the legal process after your broker mishandles your accounts.
 While you are coping with the financial blow associated with the incident, we can investigate your claim and explore every possible avenue for recovering the money that you are owed.
 We proudly assist clients throughout Southern California, including in Los Angeles, Pasadena, Beverly Hills, Santa Barbara, Irvine, and Newport Beach.
-Call us now at 1-800-678-8185 or contact us online to set up a free appointment.
+Call us or contact us online to set up a free appointment.